 National Night Out Planning Committee

 National Night Out is a program that enhances the relationship between neighbors and law enforcement while bringing back a true sense of community.
 Furthermore, it provides a great opportunity to bring police and neighbors together under positive circumstances.
-Our Putnam County event is spearheaded by the Putnam County Youth Development Commission and the Greencastle Police Department.
-MHAoPC has served on the planning committee for years and has also had an informational booth at the event each year.
-You can find more information about this event here.
+Our Putnam County event has a strong Back-to-School theme and works with other non-profit organizations to provide supplies and resources as the school year starts.
+MHAoPC has served on the planning committee for years and regularly has an informational booth at the event each year.
+You can find more information about the national organization here.

 Child Abuse Prevention Month Committee